Noemiegrau/food-festival/README.md

 ## **_Description of the project_**

-Progressive Web Application

-- a web application for an upcoming three-day food event
-- application loads very slowly when the client simulates a 4G internet connection using Chrome DevTools
-- turn the app into a PWA
-- PWAs resemble native mobile apps and allow users to interact with the application even when there is no internet connection or cell service.

-ISSUES:
-* Improve website load time
-* Add offline functionality
-* Allow users to download application as if it were a phone app
+This project is a Progressive Web Application for an upcoming three-day food event.
+The app loads quickly, offers offline functionality and allow users to download the application as if it were a phone app.

-This project is a full-stack application using Model-View-Controller (MVC) paradigm and is deployed on Heroku.
-It is a blog website where users can post information about their dream pizza, their favorite toppings, comment and answer to each other.
-Users can create, read, update and delete data about their pizza in the database.

 ## **_Technologies used_**
 Project is created using: